 The pork bahn mi is served on a served on a crunchy baguette scraped with mayo and piled with fresh shreds of cold pickled carrots, radish, cucumber, and peppers.
 Topping it off are crunchy bits of sweet pork, a slice of lunchmeat-like pork roll, cilantro, and of course, hot sauce.
 This is a sandwich of great textures and well-married flavors, one that definitely has a smelly aura if you’re toting it around with you, but is utterly satisfying upon eating.
 In fact, half of this sandwich is enough for me, and a full one is a little overwhelming.
-Another plus, it doesn’t come doused in fish sauce, something I’ve encountered with other bahn mi shops.
+Another plus, it doesn’t come doused in fish sauce, something I’ve encountered at other bahn mi shops.

 Bahn Mi Saigon Bakery